 X.4.3.2.2 Document Discovery

 To complete our analogy, we must consider the library patron (Dr. Suwati in our case), whose goal is to find specific books.
 The patron interacts with the catalog; sometimes searching for specific books, other times browsing what is available.
 Once the locations of interesting books are discovered, the patron fetches them from the shelves.
-In our MHD-HIE drama, the document consumer (our library patron) interacts with the Document Registry through the Document Responder Actor to find medical records of interest.
+In our MHDS drama, the document consumer (our library patron) interacts with the Document Registry through the Document Responder Actor to find medical records of interest.
 This process is known as the "Find Document Manifest” [ITI-66], and “Find Document References” [ITI-67] transactions.
 The act of fetching the medical record from a Document Responder (repository) is known as the "Retrieve Document" [ITI-68] transaction.
 Of course, with the structured and coded metadata, this step of discovery can be highly automated.

 X.4.3.2.3 Governance

-As described in SectionX.4.2: Principles of IHE for Health Document Sharing section, the MHD-HIE profile is document content neutral; uses document metadata that are represented in a structured, standard format; and supports longevity of document storage.
+As described in SectionX.4.2: Principles of IHE for Health Document Sharing section, the MHDS profile is document content neutral; uses document metadata that are represented in a structured, standard format; and supports longevity of document storage.

-MHD-HIE requires a governance structure as described in Section X.4.2.2 and defines the MHD-HIE Community as the agent for that governance.
-An MHD-HIE Community is a group of healthcare enterprises that have agreed to work together using a common set of policies and MHD-HIE infrastructures for sharing patient clinical documents.
+MHDS requires a governance structure as described in Section X.4.2.2 and defines the MHDS Community as the agent for that governance.
+An MHDS Community is a group of healthcare enterprises that have agreed to work together using a common set of policies and MHDS infrastructures for sharing patient clinical documents.
 Some examples are:

 Regional community of care